ivangfr/springboot-react-keycloak/README.md

 - Go to `movies-api` and `movies-ui` terminals and press `Ctrl+C` on each one

-- To stop and remove docker-compose containers, networks and volumes, run
+- To stop and remove docker-compose containers, networks and volumes, run the command below in `springboot-react-keycloak` root folder
   ```
   docker-compose down -v
   ```